nsbradford/OS/project4/README.txt

 								Synchonization was done over single Pages and abstracted into the lock_PTE() and unlock_PTE() functions, which were called whenever a thread wishes to access a particular page table entry.

+							--

+							Page Eviction Algo #1:
+								FIFO (Modified): Evict the first page in the Page Table that is in the requested StorageDevice.
+							Page Eviction Algo #2:
+								Random: Evict a random page in the Page Table that is in the requested StorageDevice.
+							Page Eviction Algo #3:
+								Second-Change: As described in class, use an r-bit to give a "second chance" to pages that have been referenced before evicting them.

 EOF